Last Updated on October 12, 2021 by

 Its Rules Are Too Difficult To Understand

 Generally, American football is quite difficult to learn, especially for a none American.
-Since some Europeans find the rule of the game quite difficult to understand, they make fun of it and register their passion elsewhere.
+Since some Europeans find the rules of the game quite difficult to understand, they make fun of it and register their passion elsewhere.

 The Gameplay Is Boring And Slow-paced

 Most Europeans believe that American football is boring and too slow.
 Some of them even say it is one of the team sports with slow-paced gameplay in the world.
-They claim that they would have loved it if the sort engages all the players during the game like basketball and soccer.
+They claim that they would have loved it if the sort engaged all the players during the game like basketball and soccer.

 American Football Is Still Gaining Popularity

 The sport keeps soaring in popularity in some parts of the world even though some Europeans believe that it is a boring and slow game.
-If we look into some stats from Statista, which job is to deliver different statistics, including sports, we’ll see how popular American football is outside the United States.
+If we look into some stats from Statista, whose job is to deliver different statistics, including sports, we’ll see how popular American football is outside the United States.
 Let’s take a European country like Germany for example.
 Only about 1.5 million German fans watched the games in 2014.
-But there has been an increase in 2020 as about 2.44 million German citizens follow up with the American football weekly games.
+However, there has been an increase in 2020 as about 2.44 million German citizens follow up with the American football weekly games.

 FAQs